devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 All part values are aggregated into either a *dictionary* or an *array* of values that is made available at the button level.

-For example, Annunciator, or Side representation, have more than one individual values that are fetched and maintained to provide a single table (or array) of individual values.
+For example, Annunciator, or LargeButton representation, have more than one individual values that are fetched and maintained to provide a single table (or array) of individual values.

 Another example is a button that has more than one dataref and no formula.
 In this case, the returned value is a dictionary of all dataref values of that button.